DShirk/mb-docs/docs/Specifications/initiative.md

 ### Epic 6:

-The ability for management to assign work to be done on the corpus and review it before it's accepted.
+The ability for firm employees to collaboratively improve the corpus.

+User Story: Assigning work to a firm employee and reviewing it before it's added.

 ## Initiative 3: Allow client subscription to our corpus.

 ### Epic 1:

-The ability to group related deliverables together for client subscription.
+The ability to group related presentations together into libraries for client subscription.

 ### Epic 2:

-The ability to grant granular client access to our corpus.
+The ability to grant granularly-scoped client access to our corpus.

 ## Initiative 4: Dynamically grow and update our corpus.

 ### Epic 1:

-The ability to batch parse conclusions and assumptions from documents and add them to our corpus.
+The ability to batch parse suitable information from documents (.pdf, etc) and add them to our corpus.

 ### Epic 2:

-The ability to automatically scrape, parse, and update conclusions and assumptions in our corpus from their online sources.
+The ability to automatically update information in our corpus by referencing it's online source(s).